-Nursing Student Handbook Use
+Handbook Use

-The Roosevelt University Nursing Student Handbook contains information, policies and procedures specific to students enrolled in the Bachelor of Science in Nursing program.
+The Roosevelt University Nursing Student Handbook contains information, policies and procedures specific to students enrolled in the Bachelor of Science in Nursing program to use as a guide and or reference.
 General University information, policies, and procedures can be found in the Roosevelt University Student Handbook on the University Policies Page and Undergraduate Catalog (collectively "University Student Policies").
-The Nursing Student Handbook serves as a supplement for Nursing students who are expected to adhere to both University Student Policies and the policies in the Nursing Student Handbook.
-Any changes made to policies will be emailed to students via their official Roosevelt email account and become effective on the date of that email.
+The Nursing Student Handbook serves as a supplement.
+Nursing students are expected to adhere to both University Student Policies and the policies in the Nursing Student Handbook.
+Note: Information in this guide is subject to revision.
+Any changes will be communicated to students through Blackboard and/or Student Forums and/or via their official Roosevelt email account.
+It is the students' responsibility to attend Student Forums and read their emails.
+All changes will be effective once sent by email, and /or posted on Blackboard or announced at a Student Forum.
+Revision may be included in course syllabus.